 2. They Can Have Blue Eyes

-Thanks to her Siamese and Burmese origin, your Tonkinese can have stunning ice-blue eyes.
+Thanks to its Siamese and Burmese origin, your Tonkinese can have stunning ice-blue eyes.

 3. Their Popularity Spiked Thanks to the Show “Jeopardy”

 That’s right!
 Thanks to a New Jersey breeder who mentioned the breed on the popular game show “Jeopardy,” the Tonks’ popularity skyrocketed.

 The Tonkinese is the perfect package!
 With great looks and an awesome personality to match, the Tonk will make a great pet for almost everyone.
 The Tonkinese is playful, curious, loving, and charismatic, and it loves getting attention and affection from its family.
 This includes kids and even other household animals!
 The cat is also an intensely intelligent feline and can even learn basic tricks, like fetching and giving you high fives.

 Due to their social nature, the Tonkinese will not do well in a household where their human companions are gone for long periods of time.
 This could result in the cat getting bored, lonely, and restless.

 Are These Cats Good for Families?